thearchitector/dotfiles-arch/README.md

 ### Partitioning

-To install Arch Linux, there must be allocated free space on some internal SSD/HDD.
-This installation guide will not go into how to shrink or delete existing partitions, but I recommend at least 100GiB as anything less than that starts to yield funky and unexpected failures when dealing with programs like Anaconda (<https://www.anaconda.com/distribution/>) and Docker (<https://docs.docker.com/install/>).
+To install Arch Linux, there must be allocated free space on some internal SSD/HDD of your machine.
+This installation guide will not go into how to shrink or delete existing partitions, but I recommend at least 100GiB - anything less and you'll have to start dealing with funky and unexpected failures from programs like Anaconda (<https://www.anaconda.com/distribution/>) and Docker (<https://docs.docker.com/install/>).

 #### Allocating the filesystem